-Jessica M. Gannon, MD, Jessica Nichols, PharmD, and Judith Conlogue, RN, discuss the specialty medications that are used to treat schizophrenia.
+Jessica M. Gannon, MD, and Jessica Nichols, PharmD, discuss the specialty medications that are used to treat schizophrenia.

 Upon completion of this activity, participants should be able to:

 - Discuss the importance of care continuity for long acting injectable antipsychotics and clozapine

 - Name two or more specific threats to continued prescribing of clozapine and long-acting injectable antipsychotics (LAIAs) as presented by the COVID-19 pandemic